Turing degree spectra of differentially closed fields: Spectra of Differentially Closed Fields

-\item $\S$ respects $\sim_1$ and there exists a countable, automorphically nontrivial graph $J$ with $\S=\spec{J}$. \end{enumerate} \comment{ The spectra of countable differentially closed fields of characteristic $0$ are precisely the sets of the form:
+(We may infer that $\emptyset'\not\leq_T D$, since otherwise this method would allow a $D$-oracle to compute $C'$, contrary to $C\not\leq_T D$.) \end{pf} } The main consequence of Proposition \ref{prop:relative} is a very precise description of the spectra of models of \DCF0 in terms of arbitrary spectra.
+Theorem \ref{thm:HKSS} shows that items (2) and (3) of Theorem \ref{thm:allspectra} could equally well allow $G$ and $J$ to vary over structures in all computable languages. \begin{thm} For a set $\S$ of Turing degrees, the following are equivalent. \begin{enumerate} \item $\S$ is the spectrum of some countable model $K$ of \DCF0. \item There exists a countable, automorphically nontrivial graph $G$ for which $ \S=\set{\bfd}{\bfd'\in\spec{G}}$. \item $\S$ respects $\sim_1$ and there exists a countable, automorphically nontrivial graph $J$ with $\S=\spec{J}$. \end{enumerate} \comment{ The spectra of countable differentially closed fields of characteristic $0$ are precisely the sets of the form:

-where $G$ ranges over all countable, automorphically nontrivial undirected graphs (or equivalently, over all countable, automorphically nontrivial structures in computable languages). } \end{thm} Theorem \ref{thm:HKSS} shows that items (2) and (3) here could equally well allow $G$ and $J$ to vary over all countable, automorphically nontrivial structures in all computable languages. \begin{pf} The implication $(2)\!\!\implies\!\!(1)$ is precisely Corollary \ref{cor:jumpspectra} above.
+where $G$ ranges over all countable, automorphically nontrivial undirected graphs (or equivalently, over all countable, automorphically nontrivial structures in computable languages). } \end{thm} \begin{pf} The implication $(2)\!\!\implies\!\!(1)$ is precisely Theorem \ref{thm:jumpspectra} above.
 Also, $(1)\!\!\implies\!\!(3)$ follows from Proposition \ref{prop:relative} and Theorem \ref{thm:HKSS}.
-To prove $(3)\!\!\implies\!\!(2)$, given $J$, we appeal to the following theorem, proven independently by Montalb\'an in \cite{M09} and by Soskova and Soskov in \cite{SS09}. \begin{thm}[see \cite{M09,SS09}] For every countable structure $\A$, there exists another countable structure $\A'$, the \emph{jump of the structure $\A$}, such that
+To establish $(3)\!\!\implies\!\!(2)$, given $J$, we appeal to the following theorem, proven by Soskova and Soskov in \cite{SS09} and independently by Montalb\'an in \cite{M09} and first presented by Soskov in a talk in 2002. \begin{thm}[see \cite{M09,SS09}] For every countable structure $\A$, there exists a countable structure $\A'$, the \emph{jump of the structure $\A$}, such that $\spec{\A'}=\set{\bfc'}{\bfc\in\spec{\A}}$. \end{thm} Using Theorem \ref{thm:HKSS}, we convert the jump $J'$ of our $J$ into a graph $G$, with $\spec{G}=\set{\bfc'}{\bfc\in\spec{J}}$.
+Since $J$ is automorphically nontrivial, so is $G$.
+Now each $\bfd\in\S=\spec{J}$ has $\bfd'\in\spec{G}$.
+Conversely, for every $\bfd$ with $\bfd'\in\spec{G}$, we have some $\bfc\in\spec{J}=\S$ with $\bfc'=\bfd'$, making $\bfd\in\S$ since $\S$ respects $\sim_1$. \end{pf}